 It is both an honour and a privilege to been named a 2018 Pinnacle Foundation scholar.
-Foundations like Pinnacle are changing the lives of young LGBT+ people, like myself, across Australia.
+Foundations like Pinnacle are changing the lives of young LGBTIQ+ people, like myself, across Australia.
 My scholarship will substantially lessen the financial burden of university study, thereby allowing me to fully dedicate myself to my studies and clinical placements over the coming year.
 Moreover, I am confident that the academic and emotional support of my mentor will prove invaluable as I pursue my dream career of Sports Physiotherapy.
-As the country continues to strive for equality, it is exciting to know that foundations like Pinnacle are having such positive impacts on young LGBT+ peoples’ lives.
+As the country continues to strive for equality, it is exciting to know that foundations like Pinnacle are having such positive impacts on young LGBTIQ+ peoples’ lives.

 Sunshine Coast Qld, Bachelor of Science (Psychology & Criminology)

 The support the Pinnacle Foundation has given me is immeasurable.
 The financial aspect of the scholarship has allowed me to focus on my degree and mental health in a way that I definitely wouldn’t have been able to otherwise and has made my life so much easier.

 The biggest impact it has had on me though is the feeling of community and connectedness.
 Coming from a small country town I have never had the opportunity to have a network of people around me that are so accepting and understanding of me.
 Being surrounded by such unapologetic queerness has given me so much more confidence in myself and who I really am.
 Thank you Pinnacle, you have done so much for me, and for many other young people